zw3rk/mobile-core-log/LOG.md

   - Can’t use glib copiled binaries, they have even more missing symbols
   - Can’t run bionic (android’s libc) compiled binaries, because they are by default dynamic, and linker64 isn’t readily available.
   - Building `linker64` from googles source is a pain.
 They currently use some soong build tool, that replaced their make files, and will be replaced by bazel.
   - Building `soong` from source is also near impossible; and barely documented.
-Yey!
+Yay!
   - Building `bionic` libc from source again requires their odd build tool.
 But maybe one can use the blueprint file to construct a Makefile (by hand).
   - Building static `libc`, `libm`, ... from bionic /should/ allow us to build android executables that just run on linux, as long as we don’t use any android APIs.
-  - Building `linker64` should allow us to run android executables on linux as long as they don’t use any andoird apis.
+  - Building `linker64` should allow us to run android executables on linux as long as they don’t use any android apis.
   - Maybe we could use cross compiled rts, ... libraries, from an android cross compiler and swap them in for the musl/glibc libraries.
 Kinda frankensteining the thing together.
-This would allow us to have a native stage2 compiler (no TH or any other restriciton really), and just fix up the libraries during linking on android.
+This would allow us to have a native stage2 compiler (no TH or any other restriction really), and just fix up the libraries during linking on android.

 10:46 To be fair, the most “interesting” options are the `linker64` and `bionic` libc builds.
 10:47 The frankensteining thing might work if the cross compiler is technically a stage3 compiler so the ghc abis are stable.
 But it feels just “wrong”.